 This priceless view is now preserved for public pleasure: a natural work of art.
 And there’s more treasure below the surface.
 Watch the video to learn how the action of the waves releases minerals from the glass that support the area’s marine life and make this cove a diver’s dream.

 Once a dump, this “glass garden” in Mendocino County blooms with living color: both on land and under sea.
-As long as visitors follow the state park’s rule against collecting sea glass, Glass Beach will demonstrate the power of environmental teamwork, a treasure for the public to share.
+As long as visitors follow the state park’s rule against collecting sea glass, Glass Beach will continue to demonstrate the power of environmental teamwork, a treasure for the public to share.

 Dream of exploring Mendocino?
 E-mail me today for best prices on tours and independent travel to Northern California and wild places beyond.
 I specialize in small group and independent travel; group travel for fundraising; and creative budgeting to help you picture where you want to go and set sail.